assert-lab/assert-lab.github.io/index.md

 </style>

 <section class="home-hero">

   <p class="titleline">
     Howdy!
 Welcome to the <strong>AS²ERT Lab</strong>
     (<strong>AI for Safe Software Engineering and Testing</strong>) at the University of Texas at Dallas.
-We develop automated techniques to improve the safety and reliability of software systems.
+We can hardly go a single day without relying on software — in the apps we use, the systems we build, and the infrastructure that supports our everyday lives.
+As software becomes more deeply woven into society, it becomes increasingly important to make these systems trustworthy, reliable, and safe.
   </p>

   <p class="titleline" style="margin-top:10px;">
-    Our research spans program analysis, software testing, debugging, bug localization, and repair, with a focus on responsibly integrating modern AI methods — including large language models and agentic systems — into automated software engineering workflows.
+    Our mission is to ensure the trustworthiness of software systems through reliable automation across the software development lifecycle.
+At AS²ERT Lab, we study how to help developers test, debug, localize faults, repair defects, and understand software behavior more effectively.
+Our research brings together software engineering foundations — including program analysis, testing, debugging, bug localization, and repair — with responsible integration of AI methods such as large language models and agentic systems.
   </p>

   <p class="titleline" style="margin-top:10px;">
     The AS²ERT Lab is founded and led by
     <strong>Dr. Soneya Binta Hossain</strong>, Assistant Professor of Computer
     Science at UT Dallas.
-She earned her Ph.D. and M.S. in Computer Science from the University of Virginia, where her research explored AI-driven approaches to automated software testing.
-She earned her B.Sc. in Computer Science and Engineering from the Bangladesh University of Engineering and Technology (BUET).
+Her path to AS²ERT began at the Bangladesh University of Engineering and Technology (BUET), where she earned her B.Sc. in Computer Science and Engineering, and continued at the University of Virginia, where she earned her Ph.D. and M.S. in Computer Science.
+During her Ph.D., she studied AI-driven approaches to automated software testing — work that now shapes the lab’s broader vision of building safer and more trustworthy software systems.
   </p>
 </section>